 The Reconciling Ministry Discernment Group hosted a virtual Town Hall with Pastor April Blaine and Deacon April Casperson, who among many other roles is the Director of Diversity and Inclusion for the West Ohio Conference and Delegate for General Conference.

-The Aprils will answer your questions about the upcoming General Conference, the vote concerning the inclusion of the LGBT community in the United Methodist Church, as well as how General Conference could impact HUMC.
+The Aprils shared information about the upcoming General Conference, the vote concerning the inclusion of the LGBT community in the United Methodist Church, as well as how General Conference could impact HUMC.